abferris/boot.dev_asteroids_python/README.md

     - accelleration
 - allow for fullscreen mode/screen size changes
   - set up minimum screen size
+- secondary menu to modify constants in game
+  - if constants are modified, high score is reset
+  - warning that doing this will reset your high score
+  - option to reset high score by itself
+- setup safegaurd of high scores being tampered with manually
+- setting up so this game can run without terminal from an icon

 ## Screen Shots
 Fig. 1: Home Screen